panxinmiao/myth/README.md

 ### The "Hello World"

-A spinning cube with a checkerboard texture within less than 50 lines of code:
+A spinning cube with a checkerboard texture in < 50 lines:

 ```rust
 use myth::prelude::*;